 Yes, British Summer Time has officially begun, and, despite no guaranteed sun, it's time for Londoners to step outside.
 Whilst the capital's museums still offer some of the world's best exhibitions (and are perfect respite from the inevitable summer rain), London's offering a whole heap of fantastic outdoor activities to take part in.

 Whether you're a legitimate tennis fan or just in it for the Pimm's and oh-so-toned players, Wimbledon Tennis Championships are once again upon us and it's time to get excited.
-If you missed out on tickets in the public ballot, check out our eight-step guide to camping, queueing and buying grounds passes on the day.
-Or if you're happy to witness all the tournament's action outside SW19, discover where to find the free live screenings across the capital.
+From queueing for tickets to London's outdoor screenings, find all the info you need on this year's tournament in our guide to Wimbledon 2015.

 Mon Jun 29–Sun Jul 12.
 Church Rd, SW19 5AE

 This weekend-long feast of cycling sees an eight mile loop of road around central London closed to regular traffic so that bike-enthusiasts can get a clear run at it.
 The Prudential RideLondon FreeCycle takes place on August 1 and enables cyclists of all ages and abilities to take a safe spin around town.
 It costs nothing to join in, but do register in advance on the RideLondon website.
 And on Sunday August 2, the Prudential RideLondon-Surrey 100 will send thousands of amateur cyclists on a 100-mile route similar to that of the London 2012 Olympics' cycling races.
 Many participants are raising money for charity, so help to make their final metres along Pall Mall feel even more victorious by cheering them on.